nrgpy/nrg-parser/CONTRIBUTING.md

 1. Commit your changes
 1. Open a pull request

-For a good example of this process, see the [First Contributions](https://github.com/firstcontributions/first-contributions#first-contributions) Github repository.
+For a good example of this process, see the [First Contributions](https://github.com/firstcontributions/first-contributions#first-contributions) GitHub repository.

+__nrg-parser__ uses [poetry](https://python-poetry.org/) for package management.
+Follow the steps there to get poetry installed on your machine, then run `poetry update` to create a development environment.